The4star/portfolio/README.md

 3. Reflect on one aspect of the development of internet technologies and how it has contributed to the world today (max.
 150 words)

 A: One of the most interesting developments in the internet world would have to be the 3g, 4g and soon to be 5g networks that allow us to access the internet from almost anywhere in the world from the palm of our hand.
-We now have access the the complete collective knowledge of the human race in the palm of our hand which is such an incredibly powerful tool to have at our displosal.
-Being able to almost instantly check a fact, find out where you're going or check out a rating for a restaurant makes a massive impact on how we interact with the world around us and is something that should not be taken for granted.
+We now have access the the complete collective knowledge of the human race in almost any location which is such an incredibly powerful tool to have at our displosal.
+Being able to almost instantly check a fact, find out where you're going or find out a rating for a restaurant makes a massive impact on how we interact with the world around us and is something that should not be taken for granted.